brimdata/zed/docs/lake/design.md

 zed lake query -f zson 'from logs'
 ```

-Or we can narrow the span of the query by specifying the key range.
+We can narrow the span of the query by specifying the key range, where these
+values refer to the pool key:
 ```
 zed lake query -z 'from logs range 2018-03-24T17:36:30.090766Z to 2018-03-24T17:36:30.090758Z'
 ```
+This range queries are efficiently implemented as the data is laid out
+according to the pool key and seek indexes keyed by the pool key
+are computed for each data object.

 A much more efficient format for transporting query results is the
 row-oriented, compressed binary format ZNG.
 Because ZNG